fare-patches/gerbil-wiki/The-Standard-Library-Build-Tool.md

 ```

 After the initial dependency graph generation, we can build during development
-by reusing the depency graph and simply invoking `./build.ss`.
+by reusing the dependency graph and simply invoking `./build.ss`.
 You only need
 to generate a new depency graph if your import sets change.

 ### The Standard Build Script Template